Frogs and turnout wiring

 Rail power

-Electrofrog points power can be provided by joiners connecting to adjacent tracks, except the frog and frog rails which must be electrically isolated and powered by a switched polarity device.
-Electrofrog' point frogs extend to and must be electrically isolated from adjacent track with insulated rail joiners.
+Electrofrog track power can be provided by joiners connecting to adjacent rails, except the frog and frog rails which must be electrically isolated and powered by a switched polarity device.
+Electrofrog turnout frogs extend to and must be electrically isolated from adjacent rails with insulated rail joiners.

 Availability